Course Name: The Bull at Pinehurst Farms

 History: The Bull has an interesting history.
 For over a century, Pinehurst Farms produced champion cattle on the grounds of the current golf course.
 Two barn fires in 1982 and 1993 and the success of the nearby American Club convinced the owners to invest in their own golf course.
 They enlisted the help of the Golden Bear himself Jack Nicklaus with the design, and the course opened to national acclaim in 2003.
-It is currently ranked by several national publications:
+It currently owns the following awards:

 Conditions: 9/10, The Bull is in marvelous condition on par with the Destination Kohler courses.
 The fairways, teeboxes, and rough are some of the best I’ve ever played on, while the Bent Grass greens were smooth and consistent.

 Value: 6/10, For a former top 100 public course, The Bull offers pretty good value, especially in the off-season and at twilight.
 We were able to play 18 with a cart and range balls at twilight for $55, which is an unbelievably good deal.
 It’s worth waiting until the afternoon, as early morning rounds cost $150 in season.